tttp/dxid/README.md

 - 4 up to id 32'767
 - 5 up to id 1'048'575
 - max 12 (if you are encoding the id as number in javascript, up to nine quadrillion ids)
-- there are 97 dxid that are 1 char longer than the id they represent.
+- there are 97 dxid that are 1 char longer than the id they represent, the rest is similar or smaller

 ## Security and pitfalls

 Using dxid instead of a number as the representation of the ID is **not increasing security**. knowing one dxid, it's trivial to find the ids below or above; do not use it thinking it will prevent users to access other records, you should enforce it otherwise (either authentication and ACL or with a cryptographic secure hash).

-it might be unexpected that some dxid do look like a number, either positive: _700,501,302,103_ negatives: _-04,-23,-42_ or hex: _0xcd,0xfc,0x01_.
+it might be unexpected that some dxid do look like a number, either positive: _700,501,302,103_ or hex: _0xcd,0xfc,0x01_.

+To prevent that, we add an undescore to any dxid that could be ambigous.
+    $npx dxid parse 791 -> 3-21

-These are 10 "ambigous" in the first 1k: _103 122 141 160 212 231 250 302 321 340_ that could either be an id or an dxid.
+These are 10 "ambigous" in the first 1k: _103 122 141 160 212 231 250 302 321 340_ that could either be an id or an dxidwithout \_.
 There are 3265 in the first 10 million.

-To prevent that, we add an undescore to any dxid that could be ambigous:

-If you want to use the cli to parse or generate automatically dxid(s), put explicitely the command you want:
+Any dxid generated by the library will never look like an id (never base 10), however, if you want to use the cli to parse or generate automatically dxid(s), put explicitely the command you want:

     $npx dxid parse 321 -> 791
     $npx dxid stringify 321 -> znc

-otherwise it exits in error:
+otherwise it exits in error in ambigous:

     $npx dxid 321
-    321 can be either an id or a dxid
+    🤔 321 can be either an id or a dxid
     321 ->id 791
     321 ->dxid znc